ams/cadr4/CADR-PRINT-SET.md

 short bus, unbuffered for “slow” sources, and a long bus, buffered, for “fast” sources.
 The short bus, labeled Mxx, is driven from the M memory latches, the PDL buffer latches, the SPC latches, and from the buffered outputs of the long bus.
-The long bus, labelled MFxx is driven from all of the remaining M bus sources, including the L register output, which is used for the pass around path.
+The long bus, labeled MFxx is driven from all of the remaining M bus sources, including the L register output, which is used for the pass around path.
 The MFxx to Mxx buffers are shown on the MF print.